neko-0/WaveformAna/README.md

   - `--selector, -s` is the name of the user analysis
   - `--directory, -d` is the path to the `ROOT` files.

+optional:
+  - `--config, -c` path to configuration file.
+User need to implement actual usage in the analysis routine.
+  - `--nfile, -n` number of files for MP.
+  - `--mp` turn on multiprocessing.

 # Creating your own analysis

 New user analysis need to be registered in order to be used with `run_Ana`.